javxzo/Supermarket-Sales-Analysis-with-Excel/README.md

 # Supermarket Sales Dashboard 📊

-This project is to showcase my incredible 2013 Excel skills!
+This project is to showcase my 2013 Excel skills!
 Please give me a newer version.
 This project features an Excel and SQL-based dashboard designed to visualize supermarket sales data in multiple ways - we get a couple of different views of sales metrics, top products, category percentages, and more - all helping to analyze trends and performance across different dimensions.

 Side note: Excel 2013 does NOT have an area map... unfortunately.